hgonomeg/bansu/README.md

 where `T` is the timeout value associated with a given job type.

+A temporary working directory is created for each job.
+All data is automatically deleted after job's ID becomes invalid.

 The (current) default timeout for `Acedrg` is 2 minutes.

+For security reasons, the server also supports running jobs in Docker containers.

 ### Configuration